 After completing a statewide messaging analysis, which is available in the document section below, ACS and OPSR conducted a two-day strategy session.
 During this meeting, OPSR worked through several of ACS' communication frameworks including network mapping and determing a structure for a champion strategy.

 ACS then conducted an online survey (see more information below) and additional strategic sessions with OPSR while engaging with the Family & Community Engagement Team and relying on them for additional guidance and feedback.

 In order to develop a communication and outreach strategy, OPSR worked with ACS to survey low-income families living in rural counties who have young children.

 The purpose of this survey was to understand the following:

 Advocacy and Communication Solutions used targeted partners to reach Oklahoma families and confirm impressions about persuasive messengers and messages.
 With 107 respondents, over two-thirds of respondents had a child between 0-4 years.
 In addition, approximately 78 percent of respondents were female.
 Key findings from this survey included identifying pediatricians/health care providers as the most trusted messenger by 84 respondents as well as the types of messages that respondents care about like how their child develops social and emotional skills.

 In the future, OPSR would like to perform a more in-depth survey with a larger amount of respondents, but the information we've gained is still valuable to help us reach families with young children.

 Find complete survey results here.

-OPSR is partnering with the Oklahoma Department of Libraries and the Oklahoma Educational Television Authority to give parents a variety of early care and education opportunities for their children.
-The Public Library Family Engagement Project will help young children develop language and pre-reading skills.
-In addition, this project will provide an early introducation to the library system and encourage access of Oklahoma libraries' technology and other valuable resources.
+OPSR partnered with the Oklahoma Department of Libraries and the Oklahoma Educational Television Authority to give parents a variety of early care and education opportunities for their children.
+The Public Library Family Engagement Project helps young children develop language and pre-reading skills.
+In addition, this project provides an early introducation to the library system and encourage access of Oklahoma libraries' technology and other valuable resources.